MarcoFalcone/Jacopo-Testone-Portfolio/README.md

 # Jacopo Testone Portfolio

-A Portfolio to showcase the shortfilms of the indipendent filmakert and good friend of mine Jacopo Testone.
+A Portfolio to showcase the work of the indipendent filmmaker and good frined of mine Jacopo Testone.

 built with React.js.

+work still in progress.

 work by Marco Falcone